Tachyon-Sonics/Modula2Java17/README.md

 - After pass 1, there is a "VAR" block, with two declaration lists.
 The first declaration list declares two variables "p1" and "p2" of type "Point", and the second list declares one variable "x" of type "INTEGER".
 "Point" is just an identifier at this stage, defined only by the `"Point"` string.
     - The code is modelled by the antlr-generated classes of the `ch.pitchtech.modula.converter.antlr.m2` package.
 The model is close to the exact syntax of the original code.
 - After pass 2, the structure of the original code is abstracted.
 For instance, the fact there was two declaration lists is lost.
-What remains in that the enclosing module or procedure has three local variables: "p1" of type "Point", "p2" of type "Point" and "x" of type "INTEGER".
+What remains is that the enclosing module or procedure has three local variables: "p1" of type "Point", "p2" of type "Point" and "x" of type "INTEGER".
 "Point" is still just an identifier at this stage.
     - The code is now modelled by the classes of the `ch.pitchtech.modula.model` package and subpackages.
 - After the "Hidden pass" (scope resolution), the nature of the "Point" type is now known (for example a RECORD with all its fields - it depends on the remainder of the code that is not shown here).
 After this pass, for every occurrences of "p1", "p2" or "x" in the code, it is also known where these variables are declared and what their types are.
 This pass also resolves ambiguities (such as a field in a "WITH" statement having priority over a variable of the same name).
 - After pass 3, the compiler may for example know that a given procedure never reads "x", or never writes "p1", which can be used to optimize the generated code (such as "VAR" arguments, or nested procedures accessing variables of the enclosing one).